element-hq/ess-helm/README.md

 Run the setup using the following helm command.
 This command supports combining multiple values files depending on your setup.
 Typically you would pass to the command line a combination of:

-- If using Lets Encrypt or Certificate Files : `-f ~/ess-config-values/tls.yaml`
+- If using Lets Encrypt or Certificate Files: `-f ~/ess-config-values/tls.yaml`
-- If using your own PostgreSQL server : `-f ~/ess-config-values/postgresql.yaml`
+- If using your own, external PostgreSQL server: `-f ~/ess-config-values/postgresql.yaml`
+  - If you wish to use the PostgresSQL server installed and managed by the chart, no additional values file or configuration is required

 **Each optional additional values file used needs to be prefixed with `-f `**